kamax-matrix/mxisd/docs/getting-started.md

 ## Validate
 Log in using your Matrix client and set `https://example.org` as your Identity server URL, replacing `example.org` by the relevant hostname which you configured in your reverse proxy.
-Invite `mxisd-lookup-test@kamax.io` to a room, which should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`.
+Invite `mxisd-federation-test@kamax.io` to a room, which should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`.
+At this point, the test user will join the room, send a congratulation message and leave.
-**NOTE:** you might not see a Matrix suggestion for the e-mail address, which is normal.
+**NOTE:** You might not see a Matrix suggestion for the e-mail address, which is normal.
 Still proceed with the invite.

 If it worked, it means you are up and running and can enjoy mxisd in its basic mode!
 Congratulations!
 If it did not work, [get in touch](../README.md#support) and we'll do our best to get you started.